 Our existing and proposed business operations are subject to extensive and frequently changing federal, state, provincial and local laws and regulations.
-We will be subject to significant regulations in the US in order to obtain the approval of the Food and Drug Administration ("FDA") to offer our product on the market.
-The approximate procedure for obtaining FDA approval involves an initial filing of an IND (Investigational New Drug) application following which the FDA would give the go ahead with Phase I clinical (human) trials.
-Following completion of Phase I, the results are filed with the FDA and a request is made to proceed to Phase II.
-Similarly, following completion of Phase II the data are filed with the FDA and a request is made to proceed to Phase III.
-Following completion of Phase III, a request is made for marketing approval.
-Depending on various issues and considerations, the FDA could provide limited marketing approval on a humanitarian basis if the drug treats terminally ill patients with limited treatment options available.
-We have not as of this date made any filings with the FDA or other regulatory bodies in other jurisdictions.
-We have however had extensive discussions with clinicians at the McGill University's Jewish General Hospital in Montreal where we plan to undertake our Phase I study for multidrug resistant breast cancer they believe that Health Canada is likely to grant us a so-called fast-track process on the basis of the terminal nature of the cancer which we will be treating.
+We will be subject to significant regulations in the U.S. in order to obtain the approval of the FDA to offer our product on the market.
+The approximate procedure for obtaining FDA approval involves an initial filing of an IND application following which the FDA would give the go ahead with Phase I clinical (human) trials.
+Following completion of Phase I, the results is filed with the FDA and a request is made to proceed to Phase II.
+Similarly, following completion of Phase II the data is filed with the FDA could prove to phase III.
+Following completion of Phase III.
+Sender to proceed to Phase III, a request is made for marketing approval.
+Depending on various issues and considerations the FDA could provide limited marketing approval on a humanitarian basis if the drug treats terminally ill patients with limited treatment options available.
+As of the date of this Report we have not made any filings with the FDA or other regulatory bodies in other jurisdictions.
+We have however had extensive discussions with clinicians at the McGill University's Jewish General Hospital in Montreal where we plan to undertake our Phase I study for multidrug resistant breast cancer.
+They believe that Health Canada is likely to grant us a so-called fast-track process on the basis of the terminal nature of the cancer which we will be treating.
 There are no assurances this will occur.